 Going from the statistics to the specific, there are some recent truck accident settlements and jury verdicts.
 Don’t put too much stock in what a jury did in an individual case.
 But these are helpful.

-- 2020, Florida: $150,000 Verdict A truck driver struck multiple vehicles during busy traffic on Interstate 75.
+• 2020, Florida: $150,000 Verdict A truck driver struck multiple vehicles during busy traffic on Interstate 75.
 The accident involved nine vehicles.
 A motorist died at the scene.
-Another truck was hit, whose driver suffered a disc injury.
-He sued the defendant truck driver and his employer.
+Another truck was hit, the driver suffered a disc injury.
+He sued the truck driver and his employer.
 The defense counsel contended the man’s injuries and their relation to the collision.
 The jury awarded the injured truck driver a $150,000 verdict.

 More Truck Accident Statistics (Outside of Litigation)